kkai/web-source/content/publications.md

 [_Nene: An Interactive Pet Device_](/papers/pdf/julsaksrisakul2017nene.pdf).
 Julsaksrisakul, Pafan and Chernyshov, George and Nakatani, Masashi and Tag, Benjamin and Kunze, Kai.
 Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers.
 2017.
 [Bibtex](/papers/bib/julsaksrisakul2017nene.bib).

 ***
+_Preface of the Section Focused on Superhuman Technology_.
+Inami, Masahiko and Kajimoto, Hiroyuki and Kunze, Kai and Nanayakkara, Suranga and Seigneur, Jean-Marc and Shinohara, Minoru.
+Advanced Robotics.
+2017.
+[Bibtex](/papers/bib/inami2017preface.bib).

+***
+[_WAHM -- 4th workshop on ubiquitous technologies to augment the human mind: sharing experiences_](/papers/pdf/clinch2017wahm.pdf).
+Clinch, Sarah and Dingler, Tilman and Kunze, Kai and ElAgroudy, Passant and Terada, Tsutomu.
+Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers.
+2017.
+[Bibtex](/papers/bib/clinch2017wahm.bib).

+***
+[_Facial temperature sensing on smart eyewear for affective computing_](/papers/pdf/tag2017facialtemp.pdf).
+Tag, Benjamin and Chernyshov, George and Kunze, Kai.
+Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers.
+2017.
+[Bibtex](/papers/bib/tag2017facialtemp.bib).

+***
+[_face2faceVR: using AR to assist VR in ubiquitous environment usage_](/papers/pdf/pai2017face2facevr.pdf).
+Pai, Yun Suen and Isogai, Megumi and Ochi, Daisuke and Kimata, Hideaki and Kunze, Kai.
+Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers.
+2017.
+[Bibtex](/papers/bib/pai2017face2facevr.bib).

+***
+_Reading-Life Log as a New Paradigm of Utilizing Character and Document Media_.
+Kise, Koichi and Omachi, Shinichiro and Uchida, Seiichi and Iwamura, Masakazu and Inami, Masahiko and Kunze, Kai.
+Human-Harmonized Information Technology, Volume 2.
+2017.
+[Bibtex](/papers/bib/kise2017readinglife.bib).

+***
+[_Beyond VR and AR: Reimagining Experience Sharing and Skill Transfer Towards an Internet of Abilities (Dagstuhl Seminar 17062)_](/papers/pdf/dey2017beyond.pdf).
+Dey, Anind K. and Häkkilä, Jonna and Henze, Niels and Kunze, Kai.
+Dagstuhl Reports.
+2017.
+[Bibtex](/papers/bib/dey2017beyond.bib).

+***
 [_Wearable aura: an interactive projection on personal space to enhance communication_](/papers/pdf/zheng2017wearable.pdf).
 Zheng, Dingding and Lugaresi, Laura and Chernyshov, George and Tag, Benjamin and Inakage, Masa and Kunze, Kai.
 Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers.
 2017.
 [Bibtex](/papers/bib/zheng2017wearable.bib).
 [Mp3 summary](/audio/mp3s/zheng2017wearable.mp3).

 ***